Online registration now open

 There are currently no trapping workshops scheduled for adults only.
 If there is enough public interest, adult trapping workshops can also be scheduled this winter.

-The educational workshops will provide instruction on the historical aspects of trapping, biological information about furbearers and furbearer management, and the proper techniques of using trapping as a sound wildlife management tool.
+These educational workshops provide instruction on the historical aspects of trapping, biological information about furbearers and furbearer management, and the proper techniques of using trapping as a sound wildlife management tool.

 All workshops are limited to 25 participants.
-The youth workshops are recommended for ages 7 and up and are free.
+The workshops are recommended for ages 7 and up.
 Youth ages 7-15 must be accompanied by an adult.
 Youth over 16 are not required to have an adult present, but it is recommended.